-All staff members are provided with sufficient training in de-escalation strategies and dealing with disruptive and challenging behaviour as part of their induction programme.
+Staff members are provided with sufficient training in de-escalation strategies and dealing with disruptive and challenging behaviour.

 Training may also be refreshed in light of recent incidents and challenging behaviour, or where it is apparent that existing methods are not as effective as they could be.